OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 ## Others

 Some time our solution doesn't work well in the passage to Nifi to Elasticsearch.
-We don't know why, and in this case, we have to put manually parsed PDF into JSON document into Elasticsearch (via Dev Tools from Kibana)
+We don't know why, and in this case, we have to put manually parsed PDF into JSON document into Elasticsearch (via Dev Tools from Kibana) with the command `POST cv_parser/_doc/NOM_Prenom`

 # Ways to improve